 Interface fires are a very real threat, and Cranbrook is no exception.
 We are a community surrounded by thick combustible vegetation and without a Fire Smart plan in place; many of our homes are vulnerable to the effects of wildfire.

 Each of us can share in the solution by taking responsibility and making our homes part of a Fire Smart Community.
 It’s time for the citizens of our community to recognize that we all have a responsibility to make our community safe from wildfires.
 This is why Cranbrook Fire & Emergency Services is beginning a spring campaign to educate our citizens on what steps they can take to be Fire Smart.
 Homeowners have a responsibility to apply Fire Smart principles to their homes and properties.
 There is often a false sense of security about protection from interface fires or a feeling that it is the responsibility of the government or local Fire Department.
 In fact, if a homeowner does not apply Fire Smart principles in and around their homes it is unlikely that their home would be defensible from a significant wildfire.

+The wildfire issue is still a problem.
+Take the time to assess your property by visiting the link to our Fire Smart handbook below.
 Remember, in the face of a wildfire a home without Fire Smart is facing significant risk.

 Protect Your Home From Wildfires Newsletter - NEW (May 23, 2013)